 allCode.jl.
-They've been tested under Julia 1.11.8.allCode.jl.
-They've been tested under Julia 1.11.8.Certain operations relying on for-loops could involve the creation of new vectors during each iteration, leading to repeated memory allocation.
-In many cases, this dynamic allocation may be unnecessary, particularly if these vectors hold temporary intermediate results that don't need to be preserved beyond the current iteration.
+They've been tested under Julia 1.11.9.allCode.jl.
+They've been tested under Julia 1.11.9.Certain operations involving for-loops may trigger the creation of new vectors during each iteration, leading to repeated memory allocation.
+In many cases, this dynamic allocation is unnecessary.
+Particularly, when the vectors only store temporary intermediate results that are discarded after the current iteration.

-A similar issue arises when the same set of operations must be executed repeatedly, typical in simulations and Monte Carlo experiments.
-In these situations, the computations are identical, but they must be performed multiple times with different inputs.
-When we only need to retain the final output, generating new intermediate vectors for every run results in avoidable allocations.
+A comparable issue arises when the same operations must be executed repeatedly with varying inputs, as in simulations or Monte Carlo experiments.
+If only the final output is required, generating new intermediate vectors for every run results in avoidable allocations and wasted resources.

-In both scenarios, performance can be improved through pre-allocation.
-This technique involves initializing a vector before execution begins, and then reuse it throughout each computation by mutating its elements.
-By allocating memory upfront and updating the vector in place, the program avoids the overhead of memory allocation.
+In these situations, performance can be improved through pre-allocation.
+This technique consists of initializing a vector before execution begins, then reusing it throughout each computation.
+By allocating memory upfront and updating the vector in place, the program avoids the repeated overhead of memory allocation.

 Remarkably, the technique isn't exclusive to Julia, but rather represents an optimization strategy applicable across programming languages.
 Its effectiveness ultimately stems from favoring mutations over the creation of new objects, thus minimizing allocations on the heap.

-Our presentation will include a review of methods for initializing vectors, which is a prerequisite for implementing a pre-allocation strategy.
+Our presentation will include a review of methods for initializing vectors.
+This is a prerequisite for implementing a pre-allocation strategy.
 We then present some scenarios where pre-allocation proves advantageous, with special emphasis on its advantages within nested for-loops.

 To make this concrete, consider the operation of sorting a vector x.
-In Julia, this can be done with either sort(x), which allocates a new sorted vector, or sort!(x), which rearranges the elements of x in-place.
-In most situations, the original ordering isn’t needed afterward, and so there’s no benefit in creating a separate sorted copy.
-As a result, the mutating version sort!(x) should be preferred: it avoids unnecessary allocations by directly reusing the memory already associated with x.
-The gains from doing do are presented below.
+In Julia, many built-in functions have an in-place function counterpart.
+Sorting is one such case: sort(x) allocates a new sorted vector, while sort!(x) rearranges the elements of x in place.
+When preserving the original ordering isn’t necessary, creating a separate copy provides no benefit.
+In those cases, the mutating version sort!(x) is preferable, as it avoids unnecessary allocations by reusing the memory associated with x.
+The gains from this approach are presented below.

 As we can see, the differences in runtime are substantial.
-If the same operation were executed repeatedly inside a for-loop, these performance gaps would become even more pronounced.
+If the same operation were executed repeatedly inside a for-loop, the performance gaps would become even more pronounced.

 Pre-allocation builds on the same underlying idea, but applies to situations where a vector like x doesn’t yet exist.
-Instead of reusing an already-allocated vector, the task is to allocate the vector once and then reuse it across iterations of a for-loop or repeated runs of a program.
-The motivation is identical: avoid unnecessary allocations by working with the same memory whenever possible.
-With this in mind, we begin with a review of how to initialize vectors efficiently.
+Considering this, we begin with a review of how to initialize vectors efficiently.

 Vector initialization refers to the process of creating a vector that subsequently will be filled with values.
 The process typically involves two steps: reserving space in memory and populating that space with some initial values.
 An efficient approach to initializing a vector involves performing only the first step, keeping whatever content is in the memory address.
 These values held in memory are referred to as undef (undefined).
 Although Julia will display them as numerical values, they're essentially arbitrary and meaningless.